-2022 SUMMARY COMPENSATION TABLE
+2023 SUMMARY COMPENSATION TABLE

-The following table sets forth information concerning the compensation paid to and earned by our NEOs for services rendered to us in all capacities in 2022, 2021 and 2020.
+The following table sets forth information concerning the compensation paid to and earned by our NEOs for services rendered to us in all capacities in 2023, 2022 and 2021.
+The Company does not grant option awards.